Is Bari Safe for Tourists? What You Should Know Before You Go

 4. Learn Basic Italian Phrases

-While I found that many people in Bari speak English, it always helps learning a few basic Italian phrases, especially in case of emergencies or when asking for directions or help.
+While I found that many people in Bari speak English, it always helps knowing a few basic Italian phrases, especially in case of emergencies or when asking for directions or help.

 5. Health and Safety

-If for any reason, you need access to over the counter medicines, pharmacy chains usch as LloydsFarmacia and Farmacie Rubino are some common pharamcies and can easily be found in and around the Old Town of Bari.
-These typically operate between 8.20am – 7.30pm, with some open 24 hours.
+If for any reason, you need access to over the counter medicines, pharmacy chains such as LloydsFarmacia and Farmacie Rubino are common and can easily be found around the Old Town of Bari.
+These typically operate between 8am – 7.30pm, with some open 24 hours.

 6. Keep Emergency Numbers Handy: